BJP rules out alliance with MNS over its stand on north Indians

+“I don’t think there is a possibility of BJP and MNS joining hands,” Patil said after meeting in Pimpri-Chinchwad.

-Patil said if MNS and BJP have to come together, then MNS will have to clear its stand regarding north Indians, especially people from Bihar.
-“I don’t think MNS is not ready to dilute its stand against north Indians.
-Therefore, we don’t think there is a possibility of BJP and MNS coming together.”
+Patil said if MNS and BJP has to come together, then MNS will have to clear its stand regarding north Indians, especially people from Bihar.
+“I don’t think MNS is not ready to diluting its stand against north Indians.
+Therefore, we don’t think there is a possibility of BJP and MNS coming together.

 Meanwhile, Patil said the Maha Vikas Aghadi government will fall under its own weight.
 “No, we have not set any deadline for fall of the government, be it six months or one year.
 Due to its internal contradictions, this government will fall under its own weight,” he said.
 Patil refused to answer a poser as to whether BJP was ready to embrace Shiv Sena if the government falls.
 “No comments,” he said.

-Criticising Shiv Sena leader Sanjay Raut for stating that former prime minister Indira Gandhi used to meet underworld don Karim Lala in Mumbai, Patil said this kind of statement is condemnable.
+Criticising Shiv Sena leader Sanjay Raut for stating that former Prime Minister Indira Gandhi used to meet underworld don Karim Lala in Mumbai, Patil said this kind of statement is condemnable.
 “The statement is highly condemnable.
 I don’t know why he is making such remarks against leader of a national party and the former Prime Minister of the country,” he said.
-Patil, however, hastened to add that if Raut’s statement is true, then the nation should know the facts of their meetings.
+Patil however hastened to add if Raut’s statment is true, then the national should know the facts of their meetings.

 Referring to NCP chief Sharad Pawar describing Sant Ramdas as Chhatrapati Shivaji’s guru, Patil accused him of playing caste politics.
 “Pawar is playing the caste card.
 Sambhajiraje Chhatrapati was sent to Rajya Sabha by BJP.
 He was appointed by the President.
 At that time, Pawar taunted that Peshwas were now deciding what role King’s should play.
 They (NCP) are not doing anything for the royal family.
 When we do, they taunt us,” he said.